UseToolSuite UseToolSuite

 WebSocket & SSE Tester

-Test WebSocket (ws/wss) and Server-Sent Events (SSE) streams directly in your browser.
-Real-time JSON parsing, auto-scrolling event feeds, and zero-knowledge privacy.
+Test WebSocket (ws/wss) and Server-Sent Events streams in your browser.
+Real-time JSON parsing, auto-scrolling event feeds, and full privacy.

 Protocols: WebSocket (ws/wss), Server-Sent Events (http/https) Data Formats: Auto-JSON detection & formatting Privacy: 100% Client-Side.
 No server proxies.
 Logging: Timestamped feed with Syntax Highlighting